genedan/TmVal/docs/usage/annuity/arithmetic.rst

    print(ann2.sv())

 The special cases mentioned earlier can be achieved by simply modifying the ``amount`` and ``aprog`` argument to be equal to the corresponding special case values.
-For more information on what these symbols mean and how to derive them, refer to a text on interest theory (some can be found in the :ref:`References` section).
+For more information on what these symbols mean and how to derive them, refer to a text on interest theory (some can be found in the :ref:`references:References` section).